eburghar/envlt/README.md

 # envlt

+`envlt`, like [`env`](https://man7.org/linux/man-pages/man1/env.1.html), allows you to define environment variables and the execute into something else.
+By using simple expressions it allows to get values from a [vault server](https://www.vaultproject.io/) using a JWT Token as authentication.

-`envlt` has mainly been developped to replace [Gitlab CI/CD variables](https://docs.gitlab.com/ee/ci/variables/) whenever possible to centralize secrets in a vault server and provide a more secure way to pass secrets to CI/CD jobs via a short-lived JWT token (`$CI_JOB_JWT`).
-It can certainly be used in other contexts, every time a JWT is available, to export secrets to environment variables.
-For more complex cases involving services configuration secret renewals, and restart of services, [rconfd](https://github.com/eburghar/rconfd.git) is more suitable.
+It is useful in CI/CD environment, like [Gitlab](https://docs.gitlab.com/ee/ci/variables/) to securely access secrets inside your jobs and centralize the secrets management by using the short lived JWT token `CI_JOB_JWT` and get rid of all static secrets you normally define in Gitlab.
+For more complex cases involving services configuration, secret renewals, and restart of services, you will probably that [rconfd](https://github.com/eburghar/rconfd.git) is a better fit for the task.

 Also gitlab premium user can [define vault secrets](https://docs.gitlab.com/ee/ci/secrets/#use-vault-secrets-in-a-ci-job) directly in the project ci definition, there is no such integrated mechanism for the community edition.
 You should in that case use the `vault` command, add some boilerplate to login to the jwt service, get secrets one by one, then export them to environment variables.
-I didn't fancy embeding the full vault executable only for that purpose and wanted CI/CD jobs definitions to be as straightforward as possible. `envlt` integrate all theses steps in one binary and never expose the secrets values in the command arguments contrary to a script.
+I didn't fancy embedding the full vault executable only for that purpose and wanted CI/CD jobs definitions to be as straightforward as possible. `envlt` integrate all theses steps in one binary and never expose the secrets values in the command arguments contrary to a script.

-In the spirit of the `env` command, `envlt` replace itself with the command and args given as paramaters after adding environment variables to its execution context.

 ## Usage